breatheco-de/content/src/content/how-to/what-is-pyenv-how-to-install.md

 ## Installing pyenv on Windows

 **Step 1:** Install Git if you don't have it installed already.
-You can download it from the [official page](https://git-scm.com/downloads).
-If you are unsure how to install it, you can follow this [tutorial](https://www.youtube.com/watch?v=cYLapo1FFmA).
+We recommend to read our guide on [how to install git for windows](https://4geeks.com/how-to/install-git-on-windows-macos-and-linux#installing-git-on-windows) or You can download it from the [official page](https://git-scm.com/downloads).
+The [video tutorial](https://www.youtube.com/watch?v=9CAwvKiLICs) is also recommended.

 **Step 2:** Install pyenv-win.
 Open the Git Bash or PowerShell terminal and clone the `pyenv` repository from GitHub with the following command: